Contrasting Camping World (NYSE:CWH) and Cazoo Group (NYSE:CZOO)

 |2.00

-Camping World currently has a consensus target price of $37.50, indicating a potential upside of 73.69%.
-Cazoo Group has a consensus target price of $2.40, indicating a potential upside of 233.33%.
-Given Cazoo Group’s higher probable upside, analysts clearly believe Cazoo Group is more favorable than Camping World.
+Camping World presently has a consensus target price of $37.50, suggesting a potential upside of 71.15%.
+Cazoo Group has a consensus target price of $2.40, suggesting a potential upside of 225.69%.
+Given Cazoo Group’s higher probable upside, analysts plainly believe Cazoo Group is more favorable than Camping World.

-Camping World has a beta of 2.82, suggesting that its stock price is 182% more volatile than the S&P 500.
-Comparatively, Cazoo Group has a beta of 1.92, suggesting that its stock price is 92% more volatile than the S&P 500.
+Camping World has a beta of 2.82, meaning that its stock price is 182% more volatile than the S&P 500.
+Comparatively, Cazoo Group has a beta of 1.92, meaning that its stock price is 92% more volatile than the S&P 500.

 Summary